 |ACTG 3038||Accounting Core II - Intermediate Financial Accounting II||4|

 |ACTG 3068||Intermediate Financial Accounting III||4|

 |Corporate & Partnership Tax|

 Core in Accountancy

-The core in accountancy is a yearlong, fully integrated series of courses of 11-12 credits each quarter, for a total of 35 credits.
+The core in accountancy is a yearlong, fully integrated series of courses of 12 credits each quarter, for a total of 36 credits.
 Each quarter must be completed in its entirety before the student can move on to the next quarter.
 Any student with an ACTG GPA below 2.5 at the end of the third quarter will not be permitted to continue in the accounting major.
 Both accounting and non-accounting subjects are covered in the core.
-The accounting material includes courses in cost and managerial accounting, financial reporting, systems, tax, auditing and accounting research.
+The accounting material includes courses in cost and managerial accounting, financial reporting, systems, tax and auditing.
 Non-accounting material includes oral and written communications, technology, ethics and legal issues.
 Classes in the core normally are completed during the junior year.